|God's Sacred Calendar|

 |(Book Contents) Home|

-Time and date determination is a difficult issue because it is different around the world.
+Time and date determination is a difficult issue because it is different around the globe.
 There is a surprising relationship between time and space when you look at time and date from a global perspective.
 A reference point is required to coordinate this relationship or chaos will result.
 This may be difficult for us to understand because the world has already created its reference points.
-These are already incorporated into our society and become invisible to the average person.
+These are invisible to the average person because we have already incorporated them into our society.

 If you spend most of your life in the same area and travel only short distances or slowly, you do not have an appreciation of the problem.
 Most people are familiar with the time zones, which create a reference point for the hours of the day.
 Only those who travel a lot at high speed and great distances develop a deep understanding and an appreciation of what having a global reference point means.
 Modern electronic communication is also a way to travel great distances at high speed.

-This problem is illustrated by going back to the time of Magellan.
-He is known for being the first person to travel around the entire world.
-His crew of course went around also but his name is remembered because he was the captain.
+We illustrate this problem by going back to the time of Magellan.
+We know him for being the first person to travel around the entire globe.
+His crew of course went around also but we remember his name because he was the captain.
 His famous voyage uncovered a paradox of time and long distance travel.

 Over the course of the year or so the voyage took, each day was a little longer than the normal 24 hours.
-This would not be noticed unless you kept careful time with an accurate chronometer (clock).
-The captain and the navigator would have some idea of what was happening because a chronometer is used as a part of navigating the sea on long voyages.
+You would not notice unless you kept careful time with an accurate chronometer (clock).
+The captain and the navigator would have some idea of what was happening because they use a chronometer as a part of navigating the sea on long voyages.